 - Lock-on AF: Focus Area set to Lock-On AF: Wide for tracking moving subjects and Lock-on AF: Expandable Flexible Spot when there is only a little movement for tracking of the subjects;

-- Multi Metering Mode (I adjust the Exposure Compensation and monitor the camera’s histogram to ensure I don’t blow out the highlights in the image);
+- Multi Metering Mode (I keep at this setting and adjust the Exposure Compensation and monitor the camera’s histogram to ensure I don’t blow out the highlights/ lowlights in the image);

 - ISO Auto (100 to 6400): I let the camera choose the ISO but I try to keep the shutter speed as low as possible so the ISO doesn’t climb too much;

 - As we are shooting wildlife most of the time, I keep ‘Face/Eye Priority in AF’ off.
 This is one less function the camera has to then carry out so hopefully speeds up the auto-focus capability.
 I’ve not had much success with Eye-AF on the a9 and find that AF-C works just fine without this activated.